Associate Professor, Associate Dean (Undergraduate)

-Alberto de Salvatierra is an assistant professor of urbanism and data in architecture at the University of Calgary's School of Architecture, Planning and Landscape, director of the Center for Civilization—a design research lab and international think tank, the founding principal of PROXIIMA, and a Global Shaper at the Calgary Hub of the Global Shapers Community—an initiative by the World Economic Forum based in Geneva, Switzerland.
+Alberto de Salvatierra is the Founder and Director of the Center for Civilization and Associate Professor of Urbanism and Data in Architecture and Associate Dean (Undergraduate) at the University of Calgary School of Architecture, Planning and Landscape (SAPL).
+He is also Founding Principal of PROXIIMA and a former Global Shaper at the Las Vegas and Calgary Hubs of the Global Shapers Community—an initiative by the World Economic Forum based in Geneva, Switzerland.

-An interdisciplinary polymath, architectural designer, and landscape urbanist, Alberto’s research and work focuses on material flows as infrastructure at the urban and civilizational scales, while his collaborative research agenda centers on fostering, developing and writing on interdisciplinary pedagogy and practices.
-His work has been published widely and exhibited both domestically and abroad, such as in the United States, the United Kingdom, Mexico, Italy, Japan, Sweden and Serbia, and in such venues as the Priscilla Fowler Fine Art Gallery in Las Vegas, NV, Calatrava-designed Milwaukee Art Museum in Milwaukee, WI, and the National Building Museum in Washington, D.C.
-In 2019, he was part of the Harvard Kennedy School’s inaugural STS (Science, Technology and Society) program on Expertise, Trust and Democracy, and an invited panelist and delegate to the United Nations.
+His work has been published widely and exhibited both domestically and abroad, such as in Australia, the United States, the United Kingdom, Mexico, Italy, Japan, Sweden and Serbia, and in such venues as the Priscilla Fowler Fine Art Gallery in Las Vegas, Calatrava-designed Milwaukee Art Museum in Milwaukee, and the National Building Museum in Washington, D.C.
+Previously, he’s been part of the Harvard Kennedy School’s inaugural STS (Science, Technology and Society) program on Expertise, Trust and Democracy, and an invited panellist and delegate to the United Nations.

-Alberto is the past recipient of Cornell’s Robert James Eidlitz Fellowship, Harvard Library’s inaugural May Crane Fellowship, and Harvard GSD’s Penny White Prize.
-He has previously taught at Cornell University, the Boston Architectural College, the Harvard University Graduate School of Design, and at Universidad Iberoamericana in Mexico City.
-Before coming to Calgary, Alberto was an Assistant Professor of Landscape Architecture and Urbanism at the UNLV School of Architecture (SoA) where he founded, and coordinated, the Global Studios Program—the SoA’s first study abroad program—and at-LAS (the Anexact Technologies: Laboratory for Applied Systems), a new interdisciplinary research cluster at the SoA.
+Alberto is the past recipient of the UN Sustainable Development Solutions Network (SDSN) Local Pathways Fellowship, Cornell’s Robert James Eidlitz Fellowship, Harvard Library’s inaugural May Crane Fellowship, and Harvard GSD’s Penny White Prize.
+He has previously taught at Cornell University, the Boston Architectural College, the Harvard University Graduate School of Design, Universidad Iberoamericana (Mexico City), and the UNLV School of Architecture.

 Alberto holds a Bachelor of Architecture from Cornell University and both a Master of Landscape Architecture and a Master of Design Studies in Urbanism, Landscape and Ecology from Harvard University’s Graduate School of Design.